American Quarter Horse: Racing and hunter type

 Quarter Horse race horses are bred to sprint short distances ranging from 220 to 870 yards.
 Thus, they have long legs and are leaner than their stock type counterparts, but are still characterized by muscular hindquarters and powerful legs.
 Quarter Horses race primarily against other Quarter Horses, and their sprinting ability has earned them the nickname, "the world's fastest athlete."
 The show hunter type is slimmer, even more closely resembling a Thoroughbred, usually reflecting a higher percentage of appendix breeding.
 They are shown in hunter/jumper classes at both breed shows and in open USEF-rated horse show competition.

 Genetic diseases

-There are several genetic diseases of concern to Quarter Horse breeders:
+Several genetic diseases are of concern to Quarter Horse breeders.
+Most can now be identified by DNA testing so that breeders do not inadvertently produce foals with these conditions: